grahamedgecombe/tiny-basic-compiler/README.markdown

     mvn compile test

+You also need [NASM][nasm] and [GCC][gcc], which are used for assembling the output of the compiler and linking it with the standard C library.

 Example programs can be found in the `examples` folder.
 They can be compiled and executed like so: